What Goes Around... Comes Around: Composition and interpretation

-"What Goes Around.../...Comes Around" is performed in a slow manner.
+"What Goes Around.../...Comes Around" is a psychedelic pop and sophisti-pop ballad performed in a slow manner.
 It is composed in the key of A Dorian (A Minor) in common time.
 With a gentle and midtempo beat, the tempo is pacing to 76 beats per minute.
 The song features a two-minute interlude titled "Comes Around", featuring the album's producer Timbaland, spanning to a seven-minute and 28-second track.
 Timberlake's voice ranges from B2 to C5.
 Musically, the song is similar to the type of music produced on Timberlake's Justified album; however, it is the only link from FutureSex/LoveSounds to Justified.

 In the beginning of the song, there is a five-second harmony line of two bağlamas (one each panned far left and far right on respect octaves), a Turkish folk instrument.
 The beat is then changed to a more upbeat version of the same melody with more percussion.
 The basic ornamentation is loyal to characteristic Turkish string ornamentations.
 Timbaland also used the Turkish oud to mellow out the guitar riff.
 The chord series follows the Am-C-G-D keys.
 Following the instrumental, Timberlake begins the verse at thirteenth bar.
 The original track had a bridge, including the pre-verses, the verses and the choruses.
-After hearing the vocals of Timberlake, they decided to remove the bridge and follow a simple flow, because they felt its "too much" to have it and a break at the end of the song.
+After hearing the vocals of Timberlake, they decided to remove the bridge and follow a simple flow, because they felt it's "too much" to have it and a break at the end of the song.
 Timbaland provides backing vocals on the song.

 "What Goes Around.../...Comes Around" is about betrayal and forgiveness.
 Timberlake revealed that the song was written for the experience his friend went through.
-However, the public came up with different interpretation of the lyrics, that being a sequel to "Cry Me A River".
+Many began to suspect that the song was about Elisha Cuthbert, who had been in a relationship with Timberlake's best friend.
+However, others came up with a different interpretation of the lyrics, that being a sequel to "Cry Me A River".
 Bill Lamb wrote that the song has a "cautionary tale in the lyrics".
 According to him, many fans and critics alike, after hearing the song, insisted that it is similar in meaning to "Cry Me a River", which allegedly accounts to Timberlake's relationship with former girlfriend, pop singer Britney Spears.
 However, Timberlake's account of the song's meaning contradicts this.
 Spence D. of IGN commented that the song presents "some intriguing ambiance".